christine-berlin/tabs/README.md

 created by Programs like Musescore or Audiveris from a pdf file or a Pic.

 ## Show piano notes
 Double  click somewhere on the GUI, then a popmenu will show where you can enter a ukulele tab.
-Then click ```piano note```. and the corresponding piano note will be displayed.
+Then click ```piano note```...

 ![picture6](pictures/piano1.png)

-The corresponding piano note will be displayed.  <br><br>
+and the corresponding piano note will be displayed.  <br><br>
 ![picture7](pictures/piano2.png)

 ## Release